Close

 Nicolai Hojgaard

 Hojgaard turned professional at the start of 2019.
-He played a mixture of Nordic Golf League and Challenge Tour events for most of the season.
-He played in 10 Challenge Tour events, best finish T-13th at the Italian Challenge Open.
+For most of the season, he played a mixture of Nordic Golf League and Challenge Tour events.
+He played in 10 Challenge Tour events, his best finish was T-13th at the Italian Challenge Open.
 In September, he was runner-up in the KLM Open, a shot behind winner Sergio Garcia.

-2022 Notes: Played in 23 DP World Tour events making 11 cuts with one top-ten finish.
+2022 Notes: He played in 23 DP World Tour events, making 11 cuts and one top-ten finish.
 He was 71st in the Race to Dubai.
 He returned to the winner's circle at the Ras al Khaima Championship.
 He shot 24 under par for four rounds, beating Jordan Smith by four shots.
-Played in the PGA Championship, Hojgaard's first pro event in the United States, he missed the cut.
+He played in the PGA Championship, Hojgaard's first pro event in the United States, but missed the cut.
 His last event of the season was 55th at the Nedbank Golf Challenge.

 2023 Notes: Was T-10th at the ISPS Handa Australian Open and Abu Dhabi Championship.
 He was T-5th at the Thailand Classic, seven shots back of winner Thorbjorn Olesen.
 He finished 2nd at the Corales Puntacana Championship, a shot back of winner Matt Wallace.
-With the finish he earned special temporary membership for the rest of 2023 on the PGA Tour.
+With the finish, he earned a special temporary membership for the rest of 2023 on the PGA Tour.
 Was T-5th at the Italian Open, six shots back of winner Adrian Meronk.
 Shot a final round 67 at the Genesis Scottish Open to finish T-6th, six shots back of the winner Rory McIlroy.
 With the finish, he will now join his bother Ramus playing in the 151st Open Championship.
 They are the second set of brothers to be competing in The 151st Open, with Matt and Alex Fitzpatrick also set to tee off at Hoylake.
+Finished 23rd at the British Open.
+Played in his first Ryder Cup and had a 0-2-1 record, he lost his singles match to Xander Schauffele 3 & 2.
+He secured more non-member FedEx Cup points than the No. 125 finisher in the standings at the end of the 2023 RSM Classic; Nicolai earned a full PGA Tour membership for 2024.
+Ended the 2023 season by finishing 2nd at the Nedbank Golf Challenge and winning the DP World Championship.

 Player Career Chart (for all results recorded on all Tours in GOLFstats)